Primary: Our Repair Fund

 how do we stay informed?

-Below are live Google Sheets summarizing ongoing and all past funds.
+Below are live Google Sheets summarizing ongoing and all funds raised once our gift card system kicked in.
 They tell us what kind of things are getting waived, or comped, and how much.
 I only use partial names on the Sheet and don’t really post pictures of beneficiaries unless they are ok with it.
 This is just to show a bit of transparency.

 When can i “contribute?”